NRC Preparation Course

 Why Prepare With Us?

 Gives your child the best chance to perform well.
 Our structured preparation programme lets your child walk in confident and ready on competition day, through expert coaching, targeted practice, and familiarity with the competition format.
-Students will learn mission strategy, robot building techniques, and programming skills specific to their NRC category.
+Students will learn mission strategy, robot building techniques, and programming skills specific to the Upper Primary NRC category.
 Our coaches have deep experience with the NRC competition format and will guide your child through every step, from understanding the playfield to optimising their robot's performance under competition conditions.

 F.A.Q